 Other maple figure variations are:

-Curly maple is prised all around the world for its beautiful appearance and can be found not only in musical instruments but also in many other high-end household items that are created both using machining and hand tools.
+Curly maple is prised all around the world for its beautiful appearance.
+It can be found in musical instruments and many other high-end household items created using machining and hand tools.
 Maple trees are also extensively used outside for commercial purposes.

 Commercial use of soft curly maple: